bhallstein/TinyModel/Readme.md

 For a simple web app, you might typically define your TinyModel subclasses in a single file, thereby specifying the tables you wish to communicate with.

-The controller layer includes this file, and can then makes calls to the `fetch`, `update` and `insert` methods of your subclasses.
+The controller layer includes this file, and can then interact with the subclasses, make calls to TinyModel’s `fetch`, `update` and `insert` methods.

 For a functioning example, see the file `demo.php`.
 (You will need to need to create the relevant database and tables.)